100% Satisfaction Guarantee

 This series provides eight spine-tingling tales to delight young readers in search of mystery and the macabre.
 Each of the tales focuses on a different location, from cemeteries and amusement parks to haunted houses and caves.
 These stories pack enough suspense, ghosts, vampires,… View →

-Cover: Apple
+Cover: Sunflower

-SLC Review for See It Grow
+SLC Review for Sunflower

 This series is ideal for the preschool through second grade curriculum.
 Large print text accompanies beautiful color photos and bold vocabulary terms are included in the simple sentences.
 Each title includes small text boxes and graphics that enhance the photos and provide additional… View →

-SLC Review for Cold Whispers
+SLC Review for The Doomed Amusement Park

 This series provides eight spine-tingling tales to delight young readers in search of mystery and the macabre.
 Each of the tales focuses on a different location, from cemeteries and amusement parks to haunted houses and caves.
 These stories pack enough suspense, ghosts, vampires,… View →